watarukumagai-git/opt/peer_review/no3/review_comment.md

 ## major reason1 (General)
 The readers cannot understand the creativity and originality although Chapter 1 describes the main innovations of this research work.
 Simply laying out previous relevant studies cannot explain the difference between them and this paper; especially, all sentences from "Then [5] explored..." in Chapter 1 to the end of Chapter 2.
 I believe there may be the following contributions: i) how to formulate the collaborative scheduling problem between production and transportation; ii) how to solve the problem using algorithm; and iii) how good the solution is, but cannot find the originality and creativity in anywhere.
 This is serious and fatal problem for pubilication.
 Examples are listed below:
 - Most of the previous studies [17]-[26] and additional studies [29] proposes the collaborative scheduling problem between production and transportation.
 Therefore, I judge the problem formulation has no new idea.
-- I guess the scheduling problem is formulated to a mixed-integer and continuous variable's linear programming problem (MILP).
-For example, the additional previous study [29] by a MILP solver.
-But there is no discussion in the manuscript.
+- In general, the scheduling problem is formulated to a mixed-integer and continuous variable's linear programming problem (MILP).
+For example, the additional previous study [29] applies a MILP solver to it.
+But there is no discussion and difference between MILP solver and metaheuristic algorithm in the manuscript.
 - The previous studies [20],[22,23] and additional studies [30]-[32] propose metaheuristic algorithm for scheduling problem.
 Especially, [30] costructs a hybrid of PSO and Whale Optimization and applies it.
 Moreover, the proposed algorithm has PSO, Whale Optimization, and Local Neighborhood Search steps, but is hybridized simply.
 Therefore, I judge the scheduling algorithm has also no new idea.

 ## major reason2 (General)